haydaramassa/Job-tracker-project/README.md

 - Kanban Board Page
 - Analytics Page

+---

 ## Authentication

-The project includes:
+The application includes:

 - Register
 - Login
 - Password validation
 - Password strength feedback
-- Local user session with localStorage
+- Session persistence with `localStorage`

+After a successful login, the user is redirected to the dashboard.

+---

 ## Job Management

 Each logged-in user can:

-- Create jobs
+- Create job applications
 - View only their own jobs
 - Edit their own jobs
 - Delete their own jobs
 - Mark jobs as favorite
 - Archive and unarchive jobs

+---

 ## Job Fields